Backboard shattering

 An often cited game with a backboard smash was on August 26, 1985.
 Michael Jordan dunked so hard during a Nike exhibition game in Trieste that the backboard was completely broken.
 The signed jersey and shoes (including one of the tiny shards of glass in the sole of the left shoe) that Michael Jordan wore during the famous Shattered Backboard game were later auctioned.
 The moment the glass was broken in Trieste was filmed and is often cited around the world as a particularly important milestone in Jordan's rise.

 Darryl Dawkins and Shaquille O'Neal gained notoriety for shattering backboards during their careers; Dawkins's incidents are credited for being the impetus for the research and introduction of breakaway rims throughout the sport, while O'Neal slam dunked with enough force to break the supports holding two backboards during games against the New Jersey Nets and the Phoenix Suns during the 1992–93 NBA season.
 Following the 1992–93 season, the NBA increased steel brace strength and increased stability of the backboard to prevent the hoop from falling down.
 A technical foul for purposeful backboard shattering, differentiating from an accidental shatter by the determination of intent, was also introduced.

+Most venues with ceiling-mounted backboards and older backstops have their rings attached directly to the glass.
+Modern FIBA Level 1 competition units (as used in the NCAA tournament, NBA, Euroleague and FIBA competitions) use a direct mount system, where the basket ring is attached to a metal beam, with a hole in the backboard where the beam is connected to the unit.
+On a direct mount system, stress from a dunk is distributed to the beam to the entire unit (as seen in O'Neal's 1993 Phoenix dunk).
+On a four-corner mount, the glass still bears stress from a dunking player, which leads to shattering the backboard.
+The switch to a direct-mount system and the higher standards for backboard stability imposed by the NBA and later FIBA, including a 2020 rule change requiring the retirement of the entire goal stanchion eight years after the original date of manufacture, have made backboard shattering impossible at major level competition.
+Some competitions have expanded it further into mandating a specification backstop, including high school and college sanctioning bodies.
+For example, the Euroleague bylaws require a specification backstop from Spalding (which also supplies the league's game balls).